JSRocksHQ/jsrockshq.github.io/src/posts/en/es6-modules-today-with-6to5.md

 });
 ```
 A pretty simple configuration and we're almost there.
-The 6to5 task just run 6to5 against the `src` dir and transpile the code to `dist` directory.
+The 6to5 task just runs 6to5 against the `src` dir and transpiles the code to the `dist` directory.
 Note the `modules: 'common'` option.
 This tells 6to5 to transpile our modules to ES5 [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) modules style.
 6to5 also supports [AMD](http://requirejs.org/docs/whyamd.html) which is great, because we can integrate ES6 modules to our current environment, independent of our legacy/current modules style choice.

-To test in the browser, i made a copy task that just copy the `sample/index.html` file to our `dist` directory.
+To test it in the browser, I made a copy task that just copies the `sample/index.html` file to our `dist` directory.
 The HTML file looks like this:
 ```markup
 <!doctype html>